teamxdevcode/itcamp2022/README.md

 ```
 php artisan serve
 ```
 7. (Optional) If you lazy to run "npm run dev" every time when you change something in .css or .js files, You could run this command.
-This command will automatic compile you .css and .js files when you change something in there.
+It will automatic compile you .css and .js files when you change something in it.
 ```
 npm run watch
 ```